apache/infrastructure-website/content/pages/slack.md

 Slack shared channels operate like regular channels, except that they are open to participation by people from two different organizations (such as two companies, or a company and a user group).
 The ASF does not permit shared channels in its space.

+## Making information on private channels public

+People participate in a private channel with the understanding that it is, well, private.
+They may share material there that they would not want, or do not have the right to, make generally available.
+Therefore, Infra's policy is **not** to make private channels public.

+If there is information on a private channel that a project now would like to share publicly, Infra recommends that you:

+  1. Create a summary of the material to be shared in a text document, removing all personally identifiable information (PII) and third-party information, and summarizing the information and conclusions reached without copying and pasting. **Note** that PMCs must take any formal decisions and votes on the project's mailing list, not in a Slack channel.
+  2. Copy the material in the summary document and paste it in a comment in a public channel for the project (create a new public channel if you do not have one for which the information would be relevant).
+OR
+  3. Save the summary document to your project wiki or some other accesible space and use the "add a bookmark" tool at the top of the public channel display to provide a link to the document so readers can find it easily.

 ## Expectations